frostbits-security/MITM-cheatsheet/README.md

 A python script, which allows to craft and send different EIGRP packets.
 The problem is that attempts to launch the script were unsuccessful due to lack of scapy_eigrp module which wasn't found.
 Also authors didn't write any documentation for the tool even in the
 [research description](https://docs.google.com/document/d/1ZVNwi5KRkbY_PxMoODTvwSh3qpzdqiRM9Q4qppP2DvE/edit).

 * [t50](https://gitlab.com/fredericopissarra/t50) - a multi-protocol tool for injecting traffic and for network penetration testing.
 Among many other protocols, it supports EIGRP traffic manipulating:
+<details> <summary> parameters for EIGRP </summary>
 ```
 	--eigrp-opcode NUM        EIGRP opcode                      (default 1)
 	--eigrp-flags NUM         EIGRP flags                       (default RANDOM)